kjosib/sophie/docs/csp.rst

     The *literal* stopped process.
 Has type *procedure.*
     Like all **Sophie** keywords, case is not significant.

-READ name
+READ comma_list(name)
-    Reads a value from the given channel, binds the name, and evaluates the right hand side.
+    Reads a value from each given channel, binds the names, and evaluation proceeds to the right.
-    Waits as long as necessary for such a value to become available.
+    Waits as long as necessary for all such values to become available.
     Block scope and shadowing apply.

+    There is a subtlety here with respect to relativity and physicality:
+    There is no such thing as "simultaneous" at computer speeds.
+    The ordering of events can absolutely depend upon where observers are situated.
+    So a multiple-read instruction is defined to resolve corner-cases on a best-effort basis.

+    Remote coordination across the network is some long way off in the future.
+But when that day comes, we can assume the transport mechanism will be something akin to TCP/IP, so that basic point-to-point ordering and de-duplication and best-effort reliable delivery are solved problems.
+    However, if there are more than two parties to a conversation, they can possibly develop different views of what happened when.

 SEND name expression
     Writes the expression to the named channel.
     Waits as long as necessary for a corresponding reader to appear.
-    Then proceeds to the right.
+    Then, evaluation proceeds to the right.

 { ... }
     For simplicity and consistency, let's keep deterministic I/O operations inside braces.
     It eliminates visual confusion about the semicolon.
     The result of the procedure-expression is that of the expression it ends with.

 Other Alternatives
 ---------------------------